amatho/mupen64plus-input-gca/README.md

 Make sure that your adapter is plugged in and set up correctly before launching mupen64plus, otherwise the plugin will fail to load.

-The current controller mapping is what you would expect, expect for
+The current controller mapping is what you would expect, except for

 * Y is C-button left
 * X is C-button right